 Butterfield Trail Golf Club

-Designed by world renowned architect Tom Fazio this beautiful course is sure to meet all your golfing needs.
+Designed by world renowned architect Tom Fazio, this beautiful course is sure to meet all your golfing needs.
 The spacious 8, 800 square foot club house located north of the 18th hole features indoor and outdoor patio seating which can accommodate large groups.
-Guests can enjoy our ͞Salida del Sol Restaurant͟ which features a full service restaurant and bar in a comfortable and friendly seating.
+Guests can enjoy the Salida del Sol Restaurant which features a full service restaurant and bar in a comfortable and friendly seating.
 The History of Butterfield Trail dates back to 1858 when the Butterfield Overland Mail Company operated for three years carrying mail and passengers across the country from Missouri to San Francisco.
-More than 700 miles of the almost 2,800 mile mail route ran across the state of Texas.
-Part of the original trail used still runs through the Butterfield Trail golf course property today, thus providing the perfect name for our emerald gem designed by world-renown golf course architect, Tom Fazio.
+Part of the original trail used still runs through the Butterfield Trail golf course property today, thus providing the perfect name for this emerald gem.

 Cattleman’s Steakhouse at Indian Cliffs Ranch